assiro/uub-operative-system/README.md

 To upgrade the UUB to new version you need: image.ub and fpga.bit by tftp server or USB memory stick

-Command is : uub-update ip number  (ip number is your TFTP Server) example : uub-update 192.168.1.1
+Last bitstream for the Zynq's FPGA is included into the uub.bin file

 # Change log ver.
 E.A.
-0.95.1  (March 2017)
+0.95.1
 •	upgrade web server interface

 •	D.A.Q. start and stop automatically using local web server